kevinboone/grotz/README.md

 One of the goals of grotz is to build on Linux and Windows (using MinGW and Msys) using unsophisticated build tools.
-In principle, all that is required are GTK development libraries and headers, and a C compiler.
+In principle, all that is required are GTK2 development libraries and headers, and a C compiler.

 Building the program ought to be as simple as unpacking the source code and typing `make bundle`.
 This should compile